eclipse-openj9/openj9-docs/docs/vgclog_balancedexamples.md

 </exclusive-start>
 ```

-The cycle is triggered when the global mark cycle allocation taxation is reached.
+The cycle is triggered when the allocation taxation is reached.
 The threshold is set by the policy configuration and is often resized by the GC when a `balanced` global mark GC cycle completes.
 The <allocation-taxation> element records the memory threshold value that was in use when this example global mark cycle was triggered.
 The`taxation-threshold` attribute shows the taxation threshold is `402GB`.

 ```xml
 <allocation-taxation id="346" taxation-threshold="402653184" timestamp="2020-11-13T06:32:27.348" intervalms="494.037" />